public-fta/pfta/MATHS.md

 (such as an AND gate with two rate inputs, or an OR gate with mixed inputs).

 Having now read Vesely's 1970 paper\*,
-I have come to understand that said belief is incorrect.
+I have come to understand that my said belief was incorrect.
-Indeed, there are legitimate use cases for those allegedly incorrect constructs (e.g. an OR gate with both probability and rate input, for a backup generator that has a fixed probability of failing to start and a failure rate given it has started).
+Indeed, there are legitimate use cases for those allegedly incorrect constructs (e.g. an OR gate with both probability and rate input to model a backup generator that has a fixed probability of failing to start and a failure rate given it has started).

-This page attempts to give an overview of the mathematics (or rather physics) of Vesely's "Kinetic Tree Theory", which is the general framework that all fault tree analysts should endeavour to learn and understand.
+This page attempts to give an overview of the mathematics (or rather physics) of Vesely's "Kinetic Tree Theory", which is the general framework that every fault tree analyst should endeavour to learn and understand.
+The naive "initiator-equals-rate" paradigm is merely a special case.

 ---